-If you have limited resources I would start, and spend all of my time, blogging for my school.
-Blogging allows you to create content around your keywords which will help you earn inbound links which will help you show up higher in search engines for your selected keywords.
-While blogging is where I would start I want you to know that it is also the most difficult social media channel to maintain.
-I would argue however, that although blogging will take the most time and energy to maintain it also has the highest potential return.
+If you have limited resources, I would start, and spend all of my time, blogging for my school.
+Blogging allows you to create content around your keywords, which will help you earn inbound links, which will help you show up higher in search engines for your selected keywords.
+While blogging is where I would start, I want you to know that it is also the most challenging social media channel to maintain.
+I would argue, however, that although blogging will take the most time and energy to maintain it also has the highest potential return.

-There are a number of different platforms that you can use to start blogging for your school and I plan on addressing those choices in a future blog post.
+There are several different platforms that you can use to start blogging for your school, and I plan on addressing those choices in a future blog post.

 But What About Facebook And Twitter

 After I answer that you should begin blogging for your school first, I always hear a follow-up question, “But What About Facebook and Twitter?”
 While I do believe in the value of these social media channels, please understand that I’m assuming you have limited resources to implement and maintain your inbound marketing strategy for your school.
 As a result, focus on blogging and add Twitter and Facebook as time permits.
 I believe that you are better off not using Twitter and Facebook unless you can fully invest with those efforts.
 I think there is nothing worse than a school launching a social media channel and maintaining it fully.